DMVis/DMVis/documentation/components/dynamicaxis.md

 - Type: `number`
 - Default: `10`

-Font size of the tick labels.
+The font size of the tick labels.

 ## color